Atomic Energy Research Establishment: Founding

 The decision to site AERE at Harwell had huge implications for a rural area which had depended mainly on agriculture for employment before World War II.
 The site (which quickly became known colloquially amongst the local population as 'The Atomic') became one of the main employers in the post-war period.
 It also led to an influx of labour from outside the area, putting pressure on already scarce housing stocks.
 In response to the problem, hostels and temporary housing were established around the site.
 The hostels were named Icknield Way House ('B' mess, the RAF sergeants' mess), Portway House ('C' Mess, the RAF airmans' mess) and Ridgeway House ('A' Mess, the officers' mess) provided either single or double room accommodation for staff and were adopted from existing RAF structures on the site.
 The class distinction was maintained by the UKAEA.
 A-Mess housed visiting scientists, B-Mess scientific support staff and some post-graduate scientists, and C-Mess industrial support staff.
 The temporary housing stock consisted of several hundred 'Prefabs', single storey structures manufactured in parts for quick erection, which were designed originally to help alleviate chronic housing shortages in the immediate post-war period in Britain.
 Two estates of 'Prefabs' were built to the north and south of the site perimeter, along with a road system and parade of shops.
 In later years, conventional housing was provided on estates built in Abingdon, Grove (near Wantage) and Newbury for employees.
 A modern hostel (Rush Common House) was built in Abingdon.
 The houses were later sold (mainly to their occupants) in the 1980s and the hostels were demolished or adapted for other uses.
 The 'Prefab' estates lasted until the early 1990s when the residents were transferred to local authority housing.
 The RAF prewar NCO married quarter housing at Harwell together other UKAEA housing in Abingdon, Grove, Wantage and Newbury totaling 129 houses were sold in their entirety to the Welbeck Estate Group in 1995 and following extensive refurbishment were sold to local buyers.

-Workers were bussed to the site from as far away as Reading in utilitarian grey buses marked 'AERE'.
+The remote nature of the Harwell site required AERE workers to be transported by shuttle bus.
+By 1956, nine contractors to AERE operated a total of 47 mostly second-hand buses and coaches on 41 staff shuttle services, which operated 24 hours a day to shuttle workers as far as Oxford, Newbury, Reading and Swindon to the Harwell site.
+These buses were initially painted in utilitarian Ministry of Supply grey livery, however by the mid-1950s, the AERE fleet began adopting an azure blue and grey livery with 'AERE' signwriting.